The Blue Djinn of Babylon

-The Blue Djinn of Babylon is a novel by P. B. Kerr which tells the second chapter of John and Philippa Gaunt and their adventures as djinn.
+The Blue Djinn of Babylon is a novel by P. B. Kerr, which tells the second chapter of John and Philippa Gaunt and their adventures as djinn.
 It is the second book of the Children of the Lamp series.
-The book earned a place on the New York Times Best Seller list for children's books and received generally favorable reviews.
+The book earned a place on the New York Times Best Seller list for children's books and received generally favourable reviews.

 Plot summary

-In the year 2005, at the end of October, at Halloween, Phillipa wanted to be a witch and John wanted to be a Dracula with real blood.
+In the year 2005, at the end of October, at Halloween, Phillipa wanted to be a witch and John wanted to be a Vampire with real blood on his teeth.
 They lived at 77 East 77th Street in New York.

 After having promised their mother, Layla, not to use their djinn powers without consulting her first, John and Philippa are leading pretty normal lives.
-When Phillipa enters the Djinnverso tournament (also called Djinnversoctoannular, a djinn game of bluffing with 7 astaralgi, or 8 sided dice, the object being to undermine luck) unbidden events are set into motion and she is framed as a cheater.
+When Phillipa enters the Djinnverso tournament (also called Djinnversoctoannular, a djinn game of bluffing with 7 astaralgi, or 8-sided dice, the object being to undermine luck), unbidden events are set into motion, and she is framed as a cheater.
 The twins also learn that the famed book, Solomon's Grimoire, which is in the care of Ayesha, the Blue Djinn of Babylon and the ruler of all six tribes of djinn, has been stolen.
 The Grimoire gives anyone who uses its spells vast control over a djinn.
 The twins go in search of the missing book, leading them into more danger and adventures.